Customs clearance in China

 Customs Clearance Documents

-Several documents are required for customs clearance in China, and these vary based on whether the goods are being imported or exported.
+The documents required for China customs clearance depend on whether goods are being imported or exported:

 • Bill of Entry